ThierryHFR/scangearmp2/README.md

 		-If the scanner is in usb the operation stay blocked and seems to do nothing.
 </br>
-		-If the scanner is in network the operation stay blocked and will loop on writing an message.
+		-If the scanner is in network the operation stays blocked and will loop on writing an message.

 </br>